-- Consideration and use of the Derby City Council criteria of Cognition and Learning, Communication and Interaction, Sensory and Physical and Social and Emotional Mental Health Difficulties. - Information from and liaison with previous schools. - Information from other services and external agencies. - Health diagnosis. - An "open door" policy for parents, carers and school staff to contact the SENCo at any time with any concerns.
+- Consideration and use of the online Derby Inclusion Tool (eDIT). - Information from and liaison with previous schools. - Information from other services and external agencies. - Health diagnosis. - An "open door" policy for parents, carers and school staff to contact the SENCo at any time with any concerns.

-With all the relevant information the SENCo, Class Teacher and TAs will review the differentiated approaches adopted through a 'Universal' approach and, in accordance with new legislation, determine whether the pupil's teaching and learning should now follow either a 'Targeted' or 'Specialist' approach.
-When it has been identified that a pupil has SEND the teacher will provide targeted interventions that are additional to / different from everyday class teaching.
+With all the relevant information the SENCo, Class Teacher and TAs will review the differentiated approaches adopted through a 'Universal' approach and determine whether the pupil's teaching and learning should now follow either a 'Targeted' or 'Specialist' approach.
+When the 'Hardwick Pathway for SEND Pupils' (Appendix 2) has been followed and it has been identified that a pupil has SEND, the teacher will provide targeted interventions that are additional to and/or different from everyday class teaching.
 If adequate progress is not achieved from this, a 'Specialist' approach will be adopted with support from external specialist support services.
 Where concerns remain despite intensive and sustained intervention, the school will consider requesting an assessment by the Local Authority for an Education Health and Care Plan.
 Parents/carers will be fully consulted, and their views sought, at each stage.
 The school also recognises that parents/carers have the right to request an assessment for an EHC Plan.